What Are Sunray Shadow Tube Flies?

 Techniques For Fishing Sunray Shadow Tube Flies

 To tie the Sunray Shadow tube fly onto the end of your leader, simply pull the hook from the rear of the plastic tube, tie the hook to your leader and re-insert the hook into the tube.
 If the hook becomes damaged it can be easily replaced without disposing the fly.
 If you have problems of the hook inserting itself up the tube thread on a bead at the rear of the tube just in front of the hook eye.
 Always have spare hooks with you!

-Cast your Sunray Shadow fly casting it across the current and letting it swing normally.
+Cast your Sunray across the current and letting it swing normally.
 The micro-currents will give the Sunray Shadow a life-like motion throughout its swing, aided by its long wing.
 An alternative method of fishing the Sunray is by casting upstream and letting the Sunray Shadow sink.
 Coming downstream there is no drag from the flyline, the Sunray will sink more rapidly this way, and you will be able to fish a lot deeper than on the downstream arc.
 Please keep contact with the fly when fishing upstream, enabling you to set the hook if a fish should strike the fly on the almost slack line!

 Hitching Sunray Shadow Tube Flies

 As the Sunrays are tied onto a plastic tube you can pierce a hole in the side of the tube behind the head.
 Pass the line through the hole and down tying the hook on as normal.
 This allows the fly to create a v shaped wiggle as is comes across the surface or subsurface.
 Alternaively strip the hitched Sunray, these techniques can provoke salmon into addressive acts when they were previously docile.